A model for framed configuration spaces of points: The framed configuration module

 and a morphism of bundles $\delta:F\to F'$ from the bundle $f:F\to X$ to $f':F'\to X$.
-Suppose that our morphisms respect the naturally given structure on objects, and make in particular the following diagrams commute: \beq{equ:functoriality_tocheck}
+Finally, suppose that our morphisms respect the naturally given structure on objects.
+In particular, they make the following diagrams commute: \beq{equ:functoriality_tocheck}

 \quad\quad